coconut0621/walk-before-you-run/README.md

 ## Notes

 * `sample_xlsx.json` is a format template only, not a content template.
-* `prompt_xlsx.md` defines the Stage-0 workbook understanding task.
+* `prompt_xlsx.md` defines the Data Exploration workbook understanding task.
 * The evaluator assumes that predictions follow the same high-level JSON structure as `sample_xlsx.json`.

 ## Citation